Obituary: Maria Dmitrievna Ivanova-Tatishcheva (1930-2025)

 PHOTO: General Ilya Leonidovich Tatishchev and Prince Vasili Alexandrovich Dolgorukov

 Ilya Leonidovich Tatishchev (1859 – 1918) – Adjutant-General of Emperor Nicholas II.
 The son of General Leonid Aleksandrovich Tatishchev (1827-1881) and Catherine Ilinishna (1835-1915), Ilya Tatishchev is one of the descendants of the founder of Ekaterinburg.
 He graduated from the Corps des Pages in St Petersburg, and later entered the service of the His Majesty’s Life Guard Hussar Regiment.
 He later served as adjutant to the Grand Duke Vladimir Alexandrovich (1847-1909).
 On 6th December 1895, he was promoted to colonel.
 From 1905 he served as Major-General of the Retinue of His Imperial Majesty.
 In 1910 he was promoted to Adjutant General.
 He was a member of the Holy Prince Vladimir Brotherhood.
 He faithfully followed Emperor Nicholas II and his family into exile.
-He was murdered by the Bolsheviks on 10th July 1918.
+He was murdered by the Bolsheviks on 10th June1918.
 Ilya Tatishchev is buried in the cemetery (*lost during the Soviet years) of the Novo Tikhvinsky Convent in Ekaterinburg.

 Prince Vasily Alexandrovich Dolgorukov ( 1868 – 1918) – Major-General, marshal of the Ministry of the Imperial Court and lands.
 The son of Prince Alexander Vasilyevich Dolgorukov (1839-1876) and Princess Mary Sergeyevna (1846-1936).
 He graduated from the Corps des Pages in St Petersburg, and then entered the service of the Life-Guards Horse-Grenadier Regiment.
 In 1907, he was promoted adjutant to His Imperial Majesty Emperor Nicholas II.
 From 1912-1914, he served as Regimental Commander of the Life-Guards Horse-Grenadier Regiment.
 During the First World War, he served at General Headquaters in Mogilev.
 Dolgorukov faithfully and selflessly served Emperor Nicholas II for 22 years.
 In March 1917, he voluntarily stayed with the Emperor during his house arrest in the Alexander Palace at Tsarskoye Selo.
 In August 1917, he then followed the Emperor and his family into exile to Tobolsk.

 After his arrival in Ekaterinburg on 30th April 1918, Prince Dolgorukov was arrested “in order to protect public safety.”
 He was placed in the political department of the Ekaterinburg prison.
 The Chekists tried to accuse him of planning the escape of the Imperial family.
 Historians call these accusations groundless.
-On 10th July 1918, he was shot in a wooded area near the city’s Ivanovskoe Cemetery,.
+On 10th June 1918, he was shot in a wooded area near the city’s Ivanovskoe Cemetery,.
 His body was later discovered by a unit of the White Army, and buried in the autumn of 1918 in the cemetery (*lost during the Soviet years) of the Novo-Tikhvinsky Convent in Ekaterinburg.

 Tatishchev and Dolgorukov were canonized by the Russian Orthodox Church Outside Russia (ROCOR) in October 1981.

 © Paul Gilbert.
-10 July 2022
+10 June 2022

 Monument to 4 faithful servants to Nicholas II installed in Ekaterinburg